-There’s no one size fits all answer to whether it’s worthy to heal a broken relationship or not.
-To find an answer for your situation, you‘ll have to evaluate based on what you both want for yourself.
+There’s no one size fits all solution that will teach you how to heal a broken relationship.
+To find an answer to your situation, you‘ll have to evaluate based on what you both want for yourself.

 There is no point in being the only person who takes all the responsibility to shift the course of your sinking relationship.
 You must ensure that your partner is as committed as you to saving your bond.

 You can only save a relationship when the other person wants it as much as you.
-However, you must ensure that you are approaching to heal a broken relationship only if it doesn’t reflect any red flags such as manipulation, violence, or other toxic traits.
+However, you must ensure that you are approaching healing a broken relationship only if it doesn’t reflect any red flags such as manipulation, violence, or other toxic traits.

 I hope my personal experience has helped you to go ahead and reconcile your bond with your partner.
 If you try any of my tips, don’t forget to share your story in the comments.
 I’d love to hear from you.